no-term-limits/no-term-limits/README.md

 which it failed.
 This makes debugging issues way easier.
 We prefer all commands to have this header.

-To add the header to an existing script, open the command in vim: `edc [command_name]` and type `h c-j` and it will add the header.
+To add the header to an existing script, open the command in vim: `edc [command_name]` and type `h ctrl-j` and it will add the header.